LSEG-API-Samples/Article.RDPLibrary.Python.NotebookAutoCompletion/README.md

 3. [Jupyter Notebook or JupyterLab](https://jupyter.org/).
 4. Internet connection.

 Please contact your Refinitiv's representative to help you to access Refinitiv Data Platform credentials.
-You can generate/manage the AppKey from the  [AppKeyGenerator web site](https://emea1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator) or AppKey Generator tool in Eikon Desktop/Refinitiv Workspace application.
+You can generate/manage the AppKey from the  [AppKeyGenerator website](https://emea1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator) or AppKey Generator tool in Eikon Desktop/Refinitiv Workspace application.

 ## <a id="application_files"></a>Project Application Files
 This example project contains the following files and folders